apache/trafficcontrol/docs/source/development/traffic_stats.rst

 Test Cases
 ==========
-	Currently there are not automated tests for Traffic Stats :(.
+	Currently there are no automated tests for Traffic Stats :( but pull requests are always welcome to fix this problem!
-	We hope to remedy this problem very soon!